yuzs/ExpressionTree-Tutorial/docs/pages/documentation/conditional-expression.md

 ## Condition

-You can use the `Condition` factory method to create a `ConditionalExpression`.
+You can use the `Expression.Condition` factory method to create a `ConditionalExpression`.

 ```csharp
 int num = 60;